Troubleshooting Domain Resolution Issues

 Expiration Date: 07-apr-2018

 The name server should match DNSimple name servers and the response returned from dig.
-If not, make sure to point the domain to DNSimple.
+If it doesn’t, make sure to point the domain to DNSimple.

-If you recently updated the domain, see the section Name server change propagation.
+If you recently updated the domain, see the Name server change propagation section in Troubleshooting DNSimple Name Servers.

 Ensure the DS record is removed